 2. Eat a healthy snack before you head to a party

 3. Move your Body!
 Exercise is just as important during the holidays as any other time of the year.
 As a goal, you should strive to be active at least four to five times a week, preferably with some aerobic exercise every day.
 When time is a factor, look for ways you can squeeze in a little extra movement.
 Park further away from the grocery store, wear your sneakers when you go Christmas shopping and take advantage of walking briskly through the mall.
 Keep some light hand weights under the coffee table and do some lunges while you are watching Rudolph with the kids.
 There is nothing wrong with multi-tasking if it means burning a few extra calories.
 And, while the temps may be colder, being active in Georgia is generally quite enjoyable.
-Look for a turkey trot to do with your coworkers, gather the family and head to the Lanier night of lights 5k, grab the kids and cut down your own Christmas tree or find an ice skating rink and burn some calories wilst channeling your inner Kristi Yamaguchi.
+Look for a fun holiday themed race, gather the family and head to the Lanier night of lights, grab the kids and cut down your own Christmas tree or find an ice skating rink and burn some calories wilst channeling your inner Kristi Yamaguchi.

 4. Prevent illness and avoid injuries.
 Colds and the flu are most prevalent in the winter.
 Prevent them by washing your hands regularly and urging others to do the same.
 When I train my clients outdoors, I encourage them to wear layers as well as something to cover their heads, a vest to cover their core and some active gloves to keep the hands warm.
 When temps are colder, muscles are usually a little tighter.
 That said, It’s especially important to warm up adequately and finish with a good stretch to avoid pulling a muscle.
 Definitely don’t skimp here.
 The last thing you should be doing is a good HIIT workout and then sitting down in your car.